-The ability to go balanced right away with the BA300S and it's 4.4mm input/output system does raise the performance of my own IEMs to a very nice, albeit colored level.
+The ability to go balanced right away with the Oriolus BA300S and it's 4.4mm input/output system does raise the performance of my own IEMs to a very nice, albeit colored level.
 You just have to watch the noise levels which is par for the course for proper tube amps.
-That is one of the benefits of the Sony digital amping system you will lose by outputting to the BA300S.

 This is our first time covering an Oriolus audio product.
-You may have heard of them or own one of their IEMs which is where they tend to be well-known for.
+You may have heard of them or own one of their IEMs which is where they tend to be well-known.
 Oriolus is a brand of Cyras Co., Ltd. Japan.
-Launched in 2015, they started down the road of hybrid IEMs with the likes of the triple driver Forsteni.
+Launched in 2015, they started down the road of hybrid IEMs with the likes of the triple-driver Forsteni.

 Now they also specialize in what some may consider a dying art form, the analog portable amp.
-Oriolus hope that interesting features such as the use of the dual-channel vacuum designs and the new Korg NuTube design in their N-1 tube amp will capture peoples’ attention.
+Oriolus hopes that interesting features such as the use of the dual-channel vacuum designs and the new Korg NuTube design in their N-1 tube amp will capture people’s attention.

 Analog amps have an inherent level of noise.
 How much noise depends on how well the amp stage is designed including any desired mute relay.
-With analog source amp stages, double-amping has a tendency to amplify any inherent noise in the sources amplifier because the signal is forced through this amp to the output jack stage, unlike a line-out.
+With analog source amp stages, double-amping tends to amplify any inherent noise in the source amplifier because the signal is forced through this amp to the output jack stage, unlike a line-out.

-Pairing with a Sony DAP is somewhat different to a regular double-amping DAP pairing because of the use of their own S-Master HX amplifier which is a digital amplifier as opposed to analog.
-We threw in this short Sony video to better help you understand why Sony use a digital amplifier.
+Pairing with a Sony DAP is somewhat different from a regular double-amping DAP pairing because of the use of their own S-Master HX amplifier which is a digital amplifier as opposed to analog.

 The pitch here is that the BA300s will directly benefit by offering a purely 4.4mm balanced analog tube amp tied in with a very low noise output from Sony DAPs digital amplifier.

-One of the salient features is really the very low SNR or zero hiss presentation.
-Much more so than standard analog based DAPs that use 4.4mm outputs.
+One of the salient features is the very low SNR or zero hiss presentation.
+Much more so than standard analog-based DAPs that use 4.4mm outputs.
 You could argue that this is not double-amping in the conventional sense since the signal is kept entirely in the digital domain until it hits the BA300s analog amp.

-The BA300s measure in at a fairly manageable 120 x 57 x 16.5mm and weighs in at 165g.
+The BA300s measure in at a fairly manageable 120 x 57 x 16.5mm and weigh in at 165g.
 Considering the Zx300 weighs in at 157g you shouldn’t find too much imbalance stacking these two together.
-For the 1Z well its well over 400g so it dwarfs the weight of the BA300s.
+For the 1Z well it’s well over 400g so it dwarfs the weight of the BA300s.